salomaaharri/Capstone-AIML-salomaa/README.md

 ### Data Flow to WebSocket Client

 I developed A Next.js client application (see pumpdashboard folder) to receive data and predictions via WebSockets.
 This setup ensures real-time monitoring, allowing users to visualize sensor trends, current pump status, and receive alerts for potential failures.
+To run this webapp, you need node installed and run it using npm run dev and then open the http://localhost:3000 with browser while pumpserver running using command python pumpserver.py

 ## Model Testing Process